LilaKelland/Papaoutai-REST-API/README.md

 Uses Flask RESTful and Flask SQLAlchemy

-Runs on Heroku and tested with Postman.
+Deployed on Heroku and tested with Postman.